Sukhothai Kingdom: Mon rulers and Tai Yuan incursions

-Previously, historians suggested the migration of Tai peoples into Mainland Southeast Asia was somewhat gradual, and likely took place between the 8th and 10th centuries.
-Prior to the rise of Sukhothai, various other Tai kingdoms existed in the neighboring northern highlands.
-These include Ngoenyang of the Northern Thai people (present-day Chiang Saen) and Chiang Hung of the Tai Lue people (present-day Jinghong, China).
-According to semi-legendary Shan documents, the Mau Shan Prince, Sam Lung-pha of Mogaung, before he established the Tai kingdom of the Ahom in Assam in 1229, raided the Menam valley and the Malay peninsula as far as Tawi (Dawei) and Yansaleng (Junk Ceylon?).
-This purported influx of armed Tai may have had something to do with establishing the Tai kingdom of Sukhothai.
+The Tai element in the region's population has a chronology of its own.
+Historians have long held that the migration of Tai peoples into Mainland Southeast Asia was gradual and took place between the 8th and 10th centuries.
+Before the rise of Sukhothai several Tai polities existed in the neighbouring northern highlands, among them Ngoenyang of the Northern Thai people (present-day Chiang Saen) and Chiang Hung of the Tai Lue people (present-day Jinghong, China).
+Semi-legendary Shan documents record that the Mau Shan prince Sam Lung-pha of Mogaung raided the Menam valley and the Malay peninsula as far as Tawi (Dawei) and Yansaleng (possibly Junk Ceylon).
+He is said to have done so before founding the Tai kingdom of the Ahom in Assam in 1229.
+Briggs, who reports the tradition, calls the influx purported and suggests only that it may have had something to do with the establishment of the Tai kingdom of Sukhothai.

-However, according to the local textual tradition, a dynastic affiliation between the Mon monarchs of the Menam Basin and the Tai nobles of the northern valleys is recorded to have been established at an earlier period, specifically during the late 7th century.
-In this context, one of the sons of Sukhothai's king Balidhiraja is mentioned to have borne the Tai name Sai Thong Som, who is traditionally regarded as having been born to a Tai queen consort from the polity of Yonok.
-This inter-dynastic union is stated to have resulted from the northward political expansion of Lavo Kingdom into the territory of Yonok during the reign of King Kalavarnadisharaja (r.
+Local textual tradition, by contrast, places dynastic ties between the Mon monarchs of the Menam basin and the Tai nobles of the northern valleys considerably earlier, in the late 7th century.
+One of the sons of Balidhiraja of Sukhothai bears the Tai name Sai Thong Som and is traditionally held to have been born to a Tai queen consort from Yonok.
+That union is attributed to the northward expansion of the Lavo Kingdom into Yonok territory under Kalavarnadisharaja (r.
 648–700), as recorded in the Northern Chronicle.
-This dynastic relation continued to the reign of Abhayakamini, whose consort was from Nan of the Tai's Ngoenyang.
+The connection is said to have continued to the reign of Abhayakamini, whose consort came from Nan in Tai Ngoenyang.

-The local legend of Phraya Kong–Phraya Pan, preserved in the western Chao Phraya region, provides evidence of the Sukhothai king’s role in the dynastic succession of Kamalanka’s Sambuka during the 9th–10th century, particularly through the adoption of Phraya Pan and supporting him in overthrowing Phraya Kong.

-Ancient Thais (clothing and hairstyle) in the Sukhothai era found on the Wat Si Chum stone.

-The following individuals are recognized as the rulers of Sukhothai preceding the formal foundation of the Sukhothai Kingdom, which earlier historians have conventionally assigned to the year 1238 CE.